Why CFO Scrutiny Is Rising in Enterprise AI Deals

 The mandate is becoming clearer:

-Continue investing in AI, but apply greater discipline to where the money goes and what the company receives in return.
+Invest in AI, but apply greater discipline to where the money goes and what the company receives in return.

 For AI founders, this is more than a procurement issue.